Color Palette from Image

 Drag an image here, or click to choose

-JPG, PNG, WebP — extracted in your browser
+JPG, PNG, WebP.
+Extracted in your browser.

-About this tool
+About

-How to use it
+How to use

 - Drag an image into the dropzone (or click to choose).